j3rrywan9/scala-notes/sbt_reference_manual.md

 ```sbt
 lazy val core = project.dependsOn(util)
 ```
-Now code in core can use classes from `util`.
+Now code in `core` can use classes from `util`.
 This also creates an ordering between the projects when compiling them;
 `util` must be updated and compiled before `core` can be compiled.

 To depend on multiple projects, use multiple arguments to `dependsOn`, like `dependsOn(bar, baz)`.

 #### Inter-project dependencies

+On extremely large projects with many files and many subprojects, sbt can perform less optimally at continuously watching files that have changed and use a lot of disk and system I/O.

+sbt has `trackInternalDependencies` and `exportToInternal` settings.
+These can be used to control whether to trigger compilation of a dependent subprojects when you call compile.
+Both keys will take one of three values: `TrackLevel.NoTracking`, `TrackLevel.TrackIfMissing`, and `TrackLevel.TrackAlways`.
+By default they are both set to `TrackLevel.TrackAlways`.

 #### Default root project